-- Remove the rear of the motorcycle from the lifting gear. (♥ p.
-89)
+Remove the rear of the motorcycle from the lifting gear. (\ p.
+93)

-13.16 Checking the chain, rear sprocket, engine sprocket, and chain guide
+13.16 Checking the chain, rear sprocket, motor sprocket, and chain guide

-- Check the rear sprocket and engine sprocket for wear. - If the rear sprocket and engine sprocket are worn: - Change the drivetrain kit.
+- Check the rear sprocket and motor sprocket for wear. - If the rear sprocket or engine sprocket is worn: - Change the drivetrain kit.

-The engine sprocket, rear sprocket, and chain should always be replaced together.
+The motor sprocket, rear sprocket, and chain should always be replaced together.